openmina/mina-frontend/MetricsTracing.md

 ### Blocks

-We want to understand how efficient inter-node communication is, so we created a page that provides an overview of blocks propagated across the Mina P2P network.
+We want to view inter-node communication so that we can detect any inefficiencies that we can then optimize.
+We created a page that provides an overview of blocks propagated across the Mina P2P network.
 Note that everything is from the perspective of the node selected in the top right corner of the screen.

 ![4-3-0-Blocks](https://user-images.githubusercontent.com/1679939/220934745-9fb1d346-5b1d-442d-9369-573a40f1f689.png)